danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 end
 ```

 The `Comment` model was introduced in Part 4 of this series, [have a quick read there](../rails-slack-app-part4-action-modal-submission#comment-model) if you need a refresher of what it looks like.
+The `Retrospective` model was introduced in [Part 2](../rails-slack-app-part2-slash-command-with-text-response#implement-slash-command).

 Use `require_relative` to load this new command in the `bot/slash_commands.rb` file.
 We [created this file in Part 2](../rails-slack-app-part2-slash-command-with-text-response#receive-slash-command-in-rails) when introducing slash commands: